 PIN I/O DESCRIPTION APPLICATION INFORMATION NO. NAME 1 RTN - Ground Ground connection of the integrated circuit.
-2 VIN I Input Voltage Operating input range is 7.5 V to 100 V. 3 UVLO I Input Pin of Undervoltage Comparator Resistor divider from $V{IN}$ to UVLO to GND programs the undervoltage detection threshold.
+2 VIN I Input Voltage Operating input range is 7.5 V to 100 V. 3 UVLO I Input Pin of Undervoltage Comparator Resistor divider from V{IN} to UVLO to GND programs the undervoltage detection threshold.
 An internal current source is enabled when UVLO is above 1.225 V to provide hysteresis.
-When UVLO pin is pulled below 0.66 V externally, the regulator is in shutdown mode.
-4 RON I On-Time Control A resistor between this pin and $V{IN}$ sets the buck switch on-time as a function of $V{IN}$ .
+When UVLO pin is pulled below 0.66 V externally, the part goes in shutdown mode.
+4 RON I On-Time Control A resistor between this pin and V{IN} sets the switch on-time as a function of V{IN} .
 Minimum recommended on-time is 100 ns at max input voltage.
 5 FB I Feedback This pin is connected to the inverting input of the internal regulation comparator.
 The regulation level is 1.225 V. 6 VCC O Output from the Internal High Voltage Series Pass Regulator.
-Regulated at 7.6 V The internal $V{CC}$ regulator provides bias supply for the gate drivers and other internal circuitry.
-A 1.0 $\mu$ F decoupling capacitor is recommended.
-7 BST I Bootstrap Capacitor An external capacitor is required between the BST and SW pins (0.01- $\mu$ F ceramic).
-The BST pin capacitor is charged by the $V{CC}$ regulator through an internal diode when the SW pin is low.
+Regulated at 7.6 V. The internal V{CC} regulator provides bias supply for the gate drivers and other internal circuitry.
+A 1.0- μ F decoupling capacitor is recommended.
+7 BST I Bootstrap Capacitor An external capacitor is required between the BST and SW pins (0.01- μ F ceramic).
+The BST pin capacitor is charged by the V{CC} regulator through an internal diode when the SW pin is low.
 8 SW O Switching Node Power switching node.
-Connect to the output inductor and bootstrap capacitor.
-EP - Exposed Pad Exposed pad must be connected to the RTN pin.
-Solder to the system ground plane on application board for reduced thermal resistance.
+Connect to the output inductor and bootstrap capacitor. - EP - Exposed Pad Exposed pad must be connected to RTN pin.
+Connect to system ground plane on application board for reduced thermal resistance.